Spatial Path Index Modulation in mmWave/THz-Band Integrated Sensing and Communications: Introduction

-\item \textbf{Beam-Split-Aware Algorithms:} We introduce efficient approaches for wideband DoA/channel estimation and hybrid beamforming while simultaneously compensating the impact of beam-split without additional hardware components, e.g., TDs.
-The key idea of the proposed BSA approach is to exploit the angular deviations in the spatial domain due to beam-split.
-We then employ the MUSIC/OMP algorithm for DoA/channel estimation, which accounts for this deviation thereby \textit{ipso facto} mitigating the effect of beam-split.
-To design the hybrid beamformers, unlike previous works relying on TD networks, we design an updated baseband beamformer, which handles the beam-split compensation in the baseband.
-Therefore, it does not require additional hardware and exhibits satisfactory performance.
+{ \item \textbf{Beam-Split-Aware (BSA) Algorithms:} We introduce efficient approaches for ISAC parameter estimation and hybrid beamforming while simultaneously compensating the impact of beam-split without additional hardware components such as TDs.
+In particular, for radar target parameters, we propose a BSA \textit{mu}ltiple \textit{si}gnal \textit{c}lassification (MUSIC) algorithm, wherein the DoAs are accurately estimated from the beam-split-corrupted wideband array data.
+For communications parameters, we adapt BSA orthogonal matching pursuit (OMP) from \cite{elbir_BSA_OMP_THZ_CE_Elbir2023Feb} for the SPIM scenario.
+Our BSA-MUSIC and BSA-OMP algorithms take into account the angular deviation from beam-split, thereby, \textit{ipso facto} mitigating the effect of beam-split.
+Unlike prior works that rely on TD networks, our approach does not require additional hardware while still yielding satisfactory performance. {While beam-split has recently been investigated in mmWave and THz ISAC scenarios~\cite{elbir2021JointRadarComm,beamSquintAwareHB_SD_You2022Aug,Gao2023BSISAC,elbir_ISAC_antennaSelection_THZ_Elbir2023Jul}, IM-based transceiver architecture is not considered. }

-\item \textbf{Analog-Only and Hybrid Beamformers:} We propose three different beamforming schemes: SD-analog-only (AO), SI-AO, and hybrid beamformers.
-All of these schemes have certain trade-offs.
-While the SD-AO beamformer can accurately compensate for the beam-split with high hardware complexity because of SD phase shifter networks, the SI-AO beamformer has simple architecture at the cost of lower SE.
-On the other hand, the proposed SPIM-ISAC hybrid beamformer takes advantage of employing a baseband beamformer with the proposed BSA beamforming technique to achieve higher SE than the AO beamformers with low hardware complexity.